Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Culture

-This organization helps reviewers provide balanced feedback across all leadership dimensions.
+This method helps reviewers provide balanced feedback across all leadership dimensions.

 Step 5: Measure Key Leadership Metrics